to the Yellowstone Genealogy Forum Website

 The Forum meets each month, January through November, on the 4th Tuesday of the month at 7 p.m. for educational programs.

-The new meeting place is the church at 2929 Belvedere, across the street from Will James Middle School in Billings, Montana.
+The meeting place is the church at 2929 Belvedere, across the street from Will James Middle School, which is on 30th St. West south of Grand Avenue, in Billings, Montana.
 Enter from parking lot at north end of building.

 The public is welcome to attend.